-Aidan Morley, the founder of the Students for Life of America group at the College of Charleston and president of the campus Catholic Students Association, has said that a group of abortion activists went to his home in the middle of the night recently in an attempt to intimidate him.
+Aidan Morley, a pro-life student at the College of Charleston and member of the campus Catholic Students Association, has said that a group of abortion activists went to his home in the middle of the night recently in an attempt to intimidate him.

 Morley detailed the incident in a blog post, saying that it occurred after he placed a sign reading, “I am the Pro-life Generation” in his bedroom window.
 “I had put the sign in my window because a neighbor across the way from me had plastered various pro-abortion signs in her window, and I wanted to represent the pro-life movement on campus—so I put up a singular sign,” he said.
 “However, my one light-blue sign, which proclaimed my part in the Pro-Life Generation, angered several different pro-abortion female students.
 They went on a mission to find out whose room it was that held the pro-life sign, and they eventually discovered it was mine.”

 Morley explained that several young women had previously stolen one of his organization’s signs, defacing it with pro-abortion graffiti.
 They then used that sign to attempt to intimidate him.
 He wrote, “Around 2 a.m. on April 9, when I was asleep inside my room, the girls stood outside my house with the vandalized sign.
 They stuck it into the yard and filmed insulting Snapchat videos and pictures, flipping me off and rolling around in the grass.
 They took the sign and left when they were finished with the vandalism as they didn’t want to get caught.”